ericsonga/APCSAReview/_sources/Stories/Interviewees/B_Mariscal.rst

 *"A role model for me was my previous tech lead.
 He was a white man.
 I admired him because he was humble.
 He was not arrogant.
 He treated me like an equal.
 He explained things to me like an equal.
 I consider him a role model, because that's something that I want to achieve once I become a tech lead."*

-Briceida looks up to her previous tech lead because of how he treated her.
-His treatment now guides her in how she wants to treat others.

 **What subfield is she interested in?**

 *"During the bootcamp was when I decided that I wanted to be a back-end developer.
 I did not want to do front end, because it's a different kind of programming where you're gluing things together.
 I just didn't find it interesting."*